 Skyworks is at the forefront of this sea change in connectivity, delivering the solutions that will enable the true potential of 5G and the IoT.
-We have a rich heritage in analog systems design and have spent the last decade investing in key technologies and resources.
-Our strength is underpinned by world-class performance and scale across a broad array of capabilities that include advanced TC-SAW and BAW filters, an expanded family of MIMO, ultra-high band, and diversity receive modules and expanding into emerging technologies including millimeter wave.
-From our breakthrough SKY5® unifying platform to our 5G small cell solutions, Skyworks' approach across both infrastructure and user equipment facilitates powerful, high-speed end-to-end 5G connectivity.
+We have a rich heritage in analog systems design and have spent years investing in key technologies and resources.
+Our strength is underpinned by world-class performance and scale across a broad array of capabilities that include advanced TC-SAW and BAW filters, an expanded family of MIMO, ultra-high band, and diversity receive modules and expanding into emerging technologies.
+From our breakthrough Sky5® unifying platform to our 5G small cell solutions, Skyworks' approach across both infrastructure and user equipment facilitates powerful, high-speed end-to-end 5G connectivity.